 This was followed by a vote of thanks from the panellists and speakers.
 The intent of this event is to bring about thought-provoking ideas and design intents to the table, through Computational Design: NEXT 5.0 the audiences were able to gather the complexity of parametric architecture and how it can simplify daily life through viable design solutions.

-You can watch the Computational Design: NEXT 5.0 and previous versions of CD NEXT the links below:
+You can watch the previous versions of CD NEXT in the links below: